MelkorBalrog/AutoSafeguard-Analyzer/README.md

   a failure mode.
 - **Failure** – extends `SysMLElement` to record the malfunction effect used as an FMEA failure mode and FTA event.
+- **MechanismLibrary** – aggregates `DiagnosticMechanism` definitions that can be referenced by FMEDAs.
+Each mechanism stores a `coverage` value along with a short `description`, implementation `detail` and optional `requirement`.
+- **MissionProfile** – captures the on/off time, temperatures and other environmental parameters for reliability calculations.
+- **ScenarioLibrary** – groups reusable `Scenario` entries so analyses share the same operational contexts.
+- **OddLibrary** – lists `Scenery` elements describing ODD attributes such as road features or environmental limits.

 ### Extended AutoML Element Attributes